 Hostages, Battered Women, White Southerners, Trump’s base–could collective Stockholm Syndrome and Battered Wife Syndrome explain their cognitive dissonance?

-(08-14-2017, updated 07-12-2018) Reading this I sympathized.
+(08-14-2017, updated 07-12-2018) I sympathized, reading this.
 Just like Trump’s base always believes him, despite overwhelming evidence that he’s lying.
 They won’t face facts either.
 Why do they act against their own interests?
 Collective Stockholm Syndrome and Battered Wife Syndrome could offer some insight.

 Working-Class Trump Supporters